Architecture of Lebanon: Beirut

 Archaeological artifacts show Beirut was settled back to the Iron Age.
 Beirut was a city of glory during the Roman era.
 It then became occupied by different civilizations some of which were the Crusaders in 1109, the Mamluks in 1291 and then Ottomans who stayed in Lebanon for 400 years until 1916.
 The country then went through a period of French mandate until 1943.
 During this period European architecture was introduced.

 Up until the first half of the 19th century it was not as significant as other cities along the Mediterranean Sea coast (Tripoli and Damascus), and few pre-19th century landmarks remain, apart from some religious buildings.
 In 1831 Ibrahim Pasha established himself in the city in the wake of his struggle against Ottoman rulers.
 The toll road to Damascus was constructed in 1863, Orozdi Bek Department store in 1900, and the Arts and Crafts School in 1914.

-The city now features modern buildings alongside arabesque Ottoman buildings, as well as Roman and Byzantine structures.
+The city now features modern buildings alongside arabesque Ottoman buildings (such as the Heneine Palace), as well as Roman and Byzantine structures.
 Beirut is famous for a group of five columns that were discovered underground in the heart of the city in 1963, found to be a small part of a grand colonnade of Roman Berytus.

 Religious architecture

-Roman temples include the Temples of Baalbek, Temple of Eshmun and ancient temples in Niha.
+Roman temples include the Temples of Baalbek, and ancient temples in Niha.
+There Are also a few Ancient Phoenician Temples for example The Temple Of Eshmun, which is dedicated to the Phoenician God Eshmun, The God of Healing.
+It is located near the Awali river, 2 kilometres (1.2 mi) northeast of Sidon in southwestern Lebanon.